 The composition of U.Sl influenza (flu) vaccines is reviewed annually by the Centers for Disease Control and updated to match circulating flu viruses.

-- The 2017-18 inactivated seasonal flu immunization is recommended by the Centers for Disease Control and Prevention (CDC) for everyone over 6 months of age.
+- The 2018-19 inactivated seasonal flu immunization is recommended by the Centers for Disease Control and Prevention (CDC) for everyone over 6 months of age.
 The seasonal flu vaccine has been studied extensively in people with MS and is considered quite safe, regardless of the disease-modifying therapy they are taking.
-However, individuals being treated with Lemtrada® should be given the inactivated flu vaccine six weeks before receiving their Lemtrada infusion.
+People with MS should use the inactivated flu vaccine and avoid the live, attenuated vaccine (nasal spray).

 Hepatitis B vaccine

 - The hepatitis B vaccine is recommended for all children, adolescents and adults at risk of contracting this potentially life-threatening disease.
 Note: Reports of an increase in MS cases in France following vaccination for hepatitis B frightened many people into avoiding hepatitis B vaccinations.
 However, these reports confused a temporal relationship (diagnosis of MS following the vaccine) with a causal relationship (the vaccine caused MS).
 MS experts are in agreement that the vaccine does not cause MS to occur.
 Hepatitis B is a serious illness that can safely be prevented with the hepatitis B vaccination.

 - Individuals at risk include anyone working in a job that involves contact with human blood, those who have diabetes and are under age 60, those who have sex with or live in the same house as a person with hepatitis B virus infection, and those who have sex with more than one partner.
 Additionally, people who live or travel outside the country for more than 6 months a year are also advised to get this vaccine.